aliyun/alibabacloud-microservice-demo/README.md

 * Alibaba Cloud [ARMS](https://www.aliyun.com/product/arms) for monitoring
 * Alibaba Cloud [SAE](https://www.aliyun.com/product/sae) for deployment and hosting without being aware of the underlying infrastructure.

-### Live Demo

-You can visit http://123.56.245.71:8080 for an live demo, which is hosted on Alibaba Cloud [SAE](https://www.aliyun.com/product/sae).

 ### Architecture

 This project contains the following applications (more applications are ong the way):